History of the property at 136 Woburn Road

 Te Omanga Hospice Trustees purchased the property in 1991 following a major fundraising campaign within the community.
 The Inpatient Unit was a new addition at the time and extensive renovations were undertaken.

 Following the earthquakes in Christchurch in September 2010 and February 2011, like most buildings, the hospice was inspected for potential earthquake risk and was given until 2023 to either bring the current building up to approved earthquake standards, or rebuild.
-Te Omanga is embarking on a major Capital Campaign to enlist the support of the community for both financial and in kind assistance.
+Te Omanga has begun a major Capital Campaign to enlist the support of the community for both financial and in kind assistance.
 The main focus will be to ensure the safety of patients and their families, staff and visitors whilst continuing to deliver the best possible palliative care service to the Hutt Valley community.